openbmc/openbmc/poky/documentation/dev-manual/packages.rst

    part of the shared state (sstate) packages.
-If you maintain an sstate feed, it's expected that either all your building systems that contribute to the sstate feed use a shared PR service, or you do not run a PR Service on any of your building systems.
+If you maintain an sstate feed, it's expected that either all your building systems that contribute to the sstate feed use a shared PR service, or you do not run a PR service on any of your building systems.

    That's because if you had multiple machines sharing a PR service but not their sstate feed, you could end up with "diverging" hashes for